-As I renovate my interior I am finding treasures that I had long forgotten and wisdom that can only come from being brutally honest with myself.
+As I renovate my interior I am finding treasures that I had long forgotten and wisdom that can only come from challenging experiences and being brutally honest with myself.

 Remember that love heals all wounds.
 It's challenging to feel love and forgiveness for something or someone who we feel has hurt us so badly.
 We believe we are angry and hurt by someone else but the truth of the matter is that we are most angry at ourselves for not being stronger, wiser, listening to our insides or standing up for ourselves and what we believe.
-We feel are not lovable or worthy of kindness and compassion.
 Constantly living in our woundedness.
-Whatever story we tell ourselves we must ask is it serving us to change, heal and grow.
+Whatever story we tell ourselves we must ask is it serving us to change, heal and grow?

 The antidote to feeling wounded is to remember that we chose to be here, and we knew what we were coming to.
 We chose this life for our learning and enlightenment.
 It would be such a waste of a few decades of times if we couldn't find a higher meaning for everything that happens or allow ourselves to have empathy and forgiveness for ourselves and each other.